How To Replace Your Old CMMS Solution (Ridiculously Simple Guide)

 Before you start entering the data into your new CMMS, take some time to clean the data you gathered and ensure you are only handling accurate and organized information.

 You can do that by:

-- Set a standard naming conventions.
+Set standard naming conventions.
 Most CMMS solutions allow you to use pre-made naming conventions that are based on simple numerical codes or just create your own.

-Our guidance for naming standards in Limble is to name everything in a clear and logical manner – the names should be clear enough so that even a front-line operator would know what the asset is.
+Our guidance for naming standards in Limble is to name everything clearly and logically – the names should be clear enough so that even a front-line operator would know what the asset data is.
 So instead of an abbreviation like CH-01 use something such as Chiller-01.

 Now that you gathered clean data and decided which naming standards you want to use, the next step is to enter that data into your new CMMS.

 The two most common methods you will use are:

 importing .CSV files (which you created or exported from your old CMMS software)